-A combination of these membership movements and the Employer taking a contribution holiday resulted in a slight deterioration in the financial position of the Plan.
-I estimate that coverage of Vested Benefits (exclusive of Accumulation members' benefits and Defined Benefit members' additional accounts) has decreased from 142.0 percent at the valuation date to approximately 139.9 percent as at 14 March 2022.
+The Plan has earned an average investment return of 2.6 percent from the date of the valuation to 11 December 2023.
+This is slightly lower than the rate assumed for the valuation and has resulted in a slight deterioration in the financial position of the Plan.
+I estimate that coverage of Vested Benefits (excluding Accumulation members' (including late retirees) benefits and Defined Benefit members' additional accounts) has decreased from 151.3 percent at the valuation date to approximately 151.2 percent as at 11 December 2023.
 This has been taken into account in the recommended Employer contributions.

 As Minimum Requisite Benefits (MRBs) are accumulation in nature, they will have moved in line with this investment return.
-Therefore, the funding position in regards to MRBs, is largely unchanged since the valuation date.
+Therefore, the funding position, in regards to MRBs, is largely unchanged since the valuation date.